 MAXQDA determines the smallest and largest code frequency of all displayed nodes and then divides the distance between these two values into seven equally-sized value ranges.
 The smallest value range receives the smallest symbol and the largest the largest symbol.
 In addition, the maximum distance between the displayed code frequencies is taken into account.
 For example, if codes occur only once or twice in the displayed documents, this distance is very small, and neither the smallest nor the largest squares will be used, but two medium-sized ones, so as not to over-emphasize the difference.
 The following graphic shows which square sizes are used at which distance between the smallest and largest values (the range).
 If the smallest displayed value is e.g. 5, and the highest is 8, then the range is 8-5 = 3.
 The cells with value 5 are then assigned the smallest square from row “3”, the cells with value 8, the largest from this row.
 If all the visualized numbers are identical, a medium-sized square will be displayed for all values.

 The zooming-out of codes can change the overall view because this may change the smallest and/or the greatest value.

 If the Calculation of symbol size refers to the column/row option is selected, this mechanism is applied individually to the column or row.

-The Export symbol in the toolbar allows you to export the Code Matrix Browser as currently displayed.
+The Export icon in the toolbar allows you to export the Code Matrix Browser as currently displayed.
 This file can later be inserted into a word processing program or Powerpoint slide.